10th International Congress on Peer Review and Scientific Publication

 Giovanni Colavizza, Lauren Cadwallader, Iain Hrynaszkiewicz (Italy, United Kingdom)

-Automated Interpretation of Statistical Tables in Economics: Prevalence of Reporting Errors and Effectiveness of Open Science Policies
+Automated Interpretation of Statistical Tables to Assess Reporting Errors and Associations With Open Science Policies in Economics Journals

 Stephan Bruns, Helmut Herwartz, John Ioannidis, Chris Islam, Fabian Raters (Belgium, Germany, United States)